Old Time Music

 I will continue to add more content to the site and you will be able to see it all.

 AND, if you purchase the All Access Pass I will throw in a free 30 minute private lesson using Zoom.

 Think of yourself as an early supporter of this project, for which I thank you.

-If your not ready to make the commitment of the All Access Pass, you can enroll in individual Lessons or purchase Lesson Packs of 5 videos
+If your not ready to make the commitment of the All Access Pass, you can enroll in Lesson Packs consisting of 5 videos each.

 The series is designed to start at the beginning, with the foundational rhythms of old time music, and than increase in complexity.
 You can move at any pace you like but I highly recommend going in order as the series builds upon itself, using techniques taught in earlier videos.

 If you’ve got any questions, don’t hesitate to drop me a note at email@example.com

 When you enroll in my online programs or sign up for private lessons you gain access to an exclusive online group for my Art of Bowing Series fiddle students.